JJConsulting/JJMasterData/doc/Documentation/articles/components/datapanel.md

     {
         var dataPanel = await GetDataPanel();

-        int id = 1;
+        // You can remove these two lines if you are at PageState.Insert. int id = 1;
         await dataPanel.LoadValuesFromPkAsync(id);

         var result = await dataPanel.GetResultAsync();

-        /// Here we intercept any async POST request, like pagination and search boxes. if (result is IActionResult actionResult)
+        /// Here we intercept any async POST request, like the form reload. if (result is IActionResult actionResult)
             return actionResult;